The-going/evlproject/content/core/user-api/event/_index.md

 works.

 {{% notice info %}}
-Unlike _glibc_ with condition variables, EVL optimizes the wake up sequence on event receipt by readying the waiter only upon release of the lock which protects accesses to the condition by the thread posting the awaited event.
+EVL optimizes the wake up sequence on event receipt by implementing a _wait morphing_ technique.
+As a result, the waiter resumes execution once the lock which protects access to the condition is released by the thread posting the awaited event.
 This spares us a useless context switch to the waiter in case it has a higher priority than the poster.
 {{% /notice %}}

 ### Event services {#event-services}